How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 - Firewall

-- An Azure Subscription with a valid credit card
+- Azure Subscription with a valid credit card

-- Your account must have at least the Contributor role.
+- Account must have at least Contributor role

-- Shared Access Signature security Key.
-See the following Microsoft article for more information MDSN.
+- Shared Access Signature security Key—see MDSN for details

 Local Configuration

-The installed Monitoring Agent has a local configuration file (.config).
-Within this file, there is a commented Service Bus Relaying configuration.
-You need to remove the wrapping comments and enter your Service Bus Namespace details.
+Each Monitoring Agent has a local configuration file (.config) with a commented Service Bus Relaying section.
+Remove the comments and enter your Service Bus Namespace details.

 Important

-This is a manual step and requires an RDP session and local administrative rights (a restart of the Monitoring Agent is required).
-After a restart, the README.txt file should now display the URI to use in the Monitoring Agent Configuration.
+This manual step requires RDP access and local admin rights.
+Restart the Monitoring Agent after editing.
+The README.txt will display the URI for use in Monitoring Agent Configuration.

 - behaviorExtensions